-Direct labor rate variance is equal to the difference between actual hourly rate and standard hourly rate multiplied by actual hours worked.
+Direct labor rate variance is equal to the difference between actual hourly rate and standard hourly rate multiplied by the actual hours worked during the period.
 This variance is also known as direct labor price variance.
+The variance would be favorable if the actual direct labor cost is less than the standard direct labor cost allowed for actual hours worked by direct labor workers during the period concerned.
+Conversely, it would be unfavorable if the actual direct labor cost is more than the standard direct labor cost allowed for actual hours worked.

 To understand the computation of this variance, see the following formula: